Lendio Onboarding

 Business Goals:

-• Participants who were not linking a bank account were confused by the goal affirmation screen.
+• 4/5 participants were confused by the goal affirmation screen.

 • 4/5 participants expected to be taken inside the app with some kind of action item list.